AdobeDocs/experience-platform.en/help/destinations/api/activate-segments-file-based-destinations.md

 ---
 solution: Experience Platform
-title: Activate data to file-based destinations by using the Flow Service API
+title: Activate segments to file-based destinations by using the Flow Service API
-description: Learn how to use the Flow Service API to export files with profiles to cloud storage and email marketing destinations.
+description: Learn how to use the Flow Service API to export files with qualified profiles to cloud storage destinations.
 type: Tutorial
 ---
-# Activate data to file-based destinations by using the Flow Service API
+# Activate segments to file-based destinations by using the Flow Service API

 >[!IMPORTANT]
 >